philnash/philna.sh/_posts/2022-11-23-alias-your-mastodon-username-to-your-own-domain-with-jekyll.md

      instance: mastodon.social
    ```

-Next time you build the site, you will find a `/.well-known/webfinger` file in your output directory, and when you deploy you will be able to refer to your Mastodon account using your onw domain.
+Next time you build the site, you will find a `/.well-known/webfinger` file in your output directory, and when you deploy you will be able to refer to your Mastodon account using your own domain.

 You can see the result of this by checking the WebFinger endpoint on my domain: [https://philna.sh/.well-known/webfinger](https://philna.sh/.well-known/webfinger) or by searching for `@phil@philna.sh` on your Mastodon instance.